-- o misconduct
+- misconduct;

-- o poor performance:
+- poor performance;

-- o any other dismissible offence; or
+- any other dismissible offence; or

 - resignation by the participant.

 If employment is terminated for no fault reasons, then the PS (with or without dividend equivalents) will be pro-rated for the time period until the termination date and be further adjusted by a performance factor, which the Remuneration and Nomination Committee may in its discretion apply relating to the performance as at the termination date.